 If you do not agree with the Band allocated to your house you can lodge a proposal provided certain criteria are met.
 You can find out more by using the Council Tax Proposal Link.

-When the Assessor is preparing for a Revaluation or is made aware that a new lease or revised rent has been agreed between the parties he may ask you to complete a full Rental Information questionnaire or a shorter Rent Review questionnaire.
-These questionnaires deal specifically with the arrangement between the parties to the lease and, in addition to basic information such as the amount of annual rent paid and the date that rent became effective, seek information about the term (length) of the lease, various lease conditions, details of any incentives and improvements etc. If you have received a Rental Information questionnaire you can use this service to make a return on-line.
-You can also use this service to send an electronic copy of the lease or missives etc to the Assessor.
-To read more click on the Rent Questionnaire link opposite.
+When the Assessor is preparing for a Revaluation or is made aware that a new lease or revised rent has been agreed between the parties he may ask you to complete an Assessor Information Notice in order to provide rental information.
+These forms deal specifically with the arrangement between the parties to the lease and, in addition to basic information such as the amount of annual rent paid and the date that rent became effective, seek information about the term (length) of the lease, various lease conditions, details of any incentives and improvements etc. If you have received an Assessor Information Notice you can use this service to make a return online.